gbabohernest/100-Days-of-Code/progress/progress.md

 - I solved this using regular expression which is an object in javascript that is used to match character combinations in strings.

+- I also created a function that take in a string and convert it to a camal case string.
+This task was also done using regular expression with some strings method.
+It was a great way to learn and implement some basic regular expression pattern.

 **Thoughts**